Family Lawyers Sydney

 - The assets you brought into the relationship

-- Your contribution to the relationship, including paid and unpaid work and child care duties.
+- Your contribution to the relationship, including paid and unpaid work and child care and/or homemaking duties.